tmagik/catoshi/doc/build-unix.md

 --------
 To help make your bitcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+This can be disabled with:

+Hardening Flags:

+	./configure --enable-hardening
+	./configure --disable-hardening

 Hardening enables the following features: